 This gluten and dairy free almond cake with berries is made with almond flour and it is fluffy, light, and very moist cake!

-Now, in honor of my 1 year blogiversary, I brought to you this gluten, dairy free and delicious almond cake with berries.
+Now, in honor of my 1 year blogiversary, I’m sharing with you this gluten, dairy free and delicious almond cake with berries.
 This is the first time I made an almond flour cake and it turned out really good.
 The fresh berries on top bring this cake to another level!
 But, before we go to the recipe, let me give you some tips to make this even more delicious:

 - For this cake I used the almond meal from Bob’s red meal to make this and loved it!
 It worked great in this cake!

-- Please, don’t forget the wax paper because it is to keep the cake from sticking to the bottom and sometimes to help to keep it from getting too dark.
+- Please, don’t forget the parchment paper because it is to keep the cake from sticking to the bottom and sometimes to help to keep it from getting too dark.

 - The egg whites should be very fluffy; this will keep the cake light.